-A total of 25 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
-Nine, including the most recent diagnosed case, are known to be isolating at home.
-Fifteen have recovered; and one death in the county is attributed to COVID-19 infection of an individual with a comorbidity.
+A total of 31 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
+Fourteen, including these diagnosed cases, are isolating at home or in a secure medical facility.
+Sixteen have recovered.
+One death in the county is attributed to COVID-19 infection of an individual with a comorbidity.